jacobwow1/text_game/CONTENT_GUIDE.md

     {
         "name": "Advisor Name",
         "role": "Job Title",
-        "dialogue_file": "default.json"
+        "role": "Job Title",
+        "generic_dialogue": "generic_fallback.json"
     }
 ]
 ```
+- `generic_dialogue`: (Optional) A file to play if the character has no other specific things to say.
-*Note: The `dialogue_file` here is a default/fallback.
-Specific dialogues are usually defined in `chapters.json`.*
+*Note: All specific dialogues must be defined in `chapters.json`.*

 ## 3. Defining Chapters
 Edit `content/chapters.json` to create the story flow.